iifl-logo

 Key Audit Matters

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
 These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined depending upon the facts and circumstances of the entity and the audit, that there are no key audit matters to communicate in the Auditors Report except stated above under Basis of Opinion.
+We have determined depending upon the facts and circumstances of the entity and the audit, that there are no key audit matters to communicate in the Auditors Report except stated above under Basis of Opinion

 Information Other than the Standalone Financial Statements and Auditors Report Thereon

-comprises the information included in the Directors Report including Annexures to the Directors Report, but does not include the standalone financial statements and our auditors report thereon.
+The Companys Board of Directors is responsible for the other information.
+The other information comprises the information included in the Directors Report including Annexures to the Director s Report, but does not include the standalone financial statements and our auditors report thereon.

 Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so. consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated If. based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

 Emphasis on matter